Hussein-L-AlMadhachi/Idiots-hash/README.md

 there is copy of it this repo

-but `idiots-hash.h` is in the public domian so we can all add some humour to our code and keep its under permisive licenses 🙃
+but `idiots-hash.h` is in the public domian so we can all add some humour to our code and keep it under permisive licenses 🙃

 # What is this project
 this is work of art where you are allowed to write worst and the most useless code ever and still get people to like it even thu it's full of bugs and unwanted behavior

-this code was made with love and stupidity and worst coding practices 🤪
+this code was made with love and stupidity with worst coding practices 🤪 mainly in `idiots-hash.h`